sachin21bcg1050/eth/readme.md

 Click the "Transact" button to execute the function.
 Check Contract State:

 You can also check the state of the contract, including the totalSupply and balances of different addresses, by calling the public variables and functions.
-These will be read-only transactions and do not require gas.
+These will be read-only transactions and do not require gas

+### User Input

+Input Values for Minting:

+In the "mintTokens" section, you will see two input fields:
+_address: Enter the Ethereum address to which you want to mint tokens.
+This should be a valid Ethereum address
+_amount: Enter the number of tokens you want to mint.

+Execute the Mint Function:

+After entering the values,
+click the "Transact" button to execute the minting function.

+Check Token Balance:

+To check the updated balance of the address you minted tokens to, you can call the balances mapping using the address as the key.
+You can do this by entering the address in the "balances" section under your contract and clicking the "Read" button.

+Burn Tokens:

+Similarly, you can burn tokens by calling the burnTokens function.
+In the "Deployed Contracts" section, find the "burnTokens" function in the list of functions under your contract.
+Input Values for Burning:

+In the "burnTokens" section, you will see two input fields:
+_address: Enter the Ethereum address that holds the tokens you want to burn.
+_amount: Enter the number of tokens you want to burn.
+Execute the Burn Function:

+After entering the values, click the "Transact" button to execute the burning function.
+Ensure that you have enough tokens in the specified address to burn; otherwise, it will fail.
+Check Token Balance After Burning:

+You can also check the updated balance of the address after burning tokens by calling the balances mapping as mentioned in step 5.

 ## Authors